-Most often, we buy quotas from retiring fishermen, then make them available for lease locally—at reasonable prices.
-We also provide financing along with business planning and technical assistance to fishermen who want to buy quota to help them build more successful businesses.
+Most often, we buy quota from retiring fishermen, then make this quota available for lease locally at reasonable prices.
+We also provide financing along with business planning and technical assistance to fishermen who want to buy quota to grow their own portfolios.

 There is growing evidence that the Trust's strategy is working.
-We're seeing success in keeping quotas local and in diversifying the species fishermen target.
-We're seeing growth in the numbers of active fishing vessels harbored here, in our numbers of working fishermen and in fishermen's earnings.
+We're seeing success in keeping quota local and in diversifying the species fishermen target.
+We're seeing growth in the number of working fishermen and in fishermen's earnings.

-- CCFT started buying quota in 2008, and now owns more than six million pounds of scallop, groundfish and surf clam quotas—enough diversity of access to keep our Cape Cod fleet working at healthy levels.
+- CCFT started buying quota in 2008, and now owns million of pounds of scallop and groundfish quota—enough diversity of access to keep our Cape Cod fleet working at healthy levels

-- Cape Cod fishermen are participating actively in keeping quotas local.
-In 2012, no quotas were sold by our local fleet to larger off-Cape companies.
+- Cape Cod fishermen are participating actively in keeping quotas local; in recent years, no quota has been sold by our local fleet to larger off-Cape companies

-- Local scallop quota ownership increased by 26% from 2009 to 2011—more local fishermen buying their own scallop quota is a good sign for our fleet.
+- Local scallop quota ownership continues to increase, a good sign for our fleet

 - Scallop and groundfish captains are using Trust support to help diversify their businesses—fishermen are finding good catches in dogfish, monkfish, skate, tuna, lobster, conch and striped bass as a way to avoid becoming overly specialized and reliant on a single fishery

 - The Trust has become an inspiration and model for others who are working to create sustainable fisheries and economies.
 One example: in 2017, the Martha’s Vineyard fishing community created its own Fisheries Trust modeled on CCFT that is now supporting both conch and scallop fisheries on the island